 As you look around your neighborhood, more and more of your neighbors have RVs in their driveways.
 You and your family have been considering it for a while and decided to go with a big drivable.
-Before you head down to the local RV dealer, here are some Class A motorhomes to avoid and why their features might not work for you.
+Before heading to the local RV dealer, here are some Class A motorhomes to avoid and why their features might not work for you.

 The best Class A motorhome for the money is the one that fits you best.
-Justifying buying a travel trailer like a luxury Class A motorhome requires a lot of thought.
+Justifying buying a luxury Class A motorhome requires a lot of thought.
 We’ll walk you through RV consumers’ primary concerns when they determine if buying an RV is a good investment at this level.

 You’ll also learn about some motorcoaches people have passed up because specific characteristics don’t work for them.
 Most Class A motorhomes have excellent quality ratings, but finding the right coach that fits each person’s needs and wants is the biggest challenge for RV manufacturers.
-That’s why there are so many brands, floor plans, and optional features.
+That’s why many brands, floor plans, and optional features exist.

 What to Know Before Buying an RV Like a Class A Motorhome